-RVTD strives to maintain service for transportation disadvantaged populations while improving service for choice riders.
+RVTD strives to maintain service for transportation-disadvantaged populations while improving service for choice riders.
 Staff works closely with regional agencies and committees that focus on low-income needs, the needs of youth and older adults and the needs of populations with language barriers.
-These agencies include United Way of Jackson County, ACCESS Community Action Partnership, ARC of Jackson County, Jackson County Community Services Consortium, the Hispanic Interagency Committee and the Hispanic Chamber of Commerce.
+These agencies and non-profits include United Way of Jackson County, ACCESS Community Action Partnership, ARC of Jackson County, Jackson County Community Services Consortium, Rogue Action Center, Southern Oregon Health-E, the Hispanic Interagency Committee and the Hispanic Chamber of Commerce.

-RVTD's planned service enhancements are described in full detail in RVTD's Ten-Year Long Range Plan (2007-2017) and Strategic Business Plan (2008).
+RVTD's planned service enhancements are described in full detail in RVTD's 2040 Transit Master Plan (2017-2042).
 In September 2003 RVTD adopted two trunk routes, Route 10 serving Medford, Phoenix, Talent and Ashland and Route 60 serving Medford and White City; when combined these routes support 64% of the ridership.
-The Long Range Plan identifies the trunk routes as the base service that would be provided when sufficient funding for other services is not available.
-The plan then identifies sustaining the 2006 service levels as the top priority, and finally enhancements that are planned and not yet in service as the next priority.
+The 2040 Transit Master Plan identifies service enhancements that will be implemented over the course of 25 years.
+Each service enhancement was individually evaluated to quantify the effect on surrounding communities with a specific focus on low-income, LEP, and minority populations.